Mercyhealth doctor seeks to breathe new life into COVID-19 testing

 What’s unusual about the breath test technology and what Wistrom said might pose a challenge to getting it approved for medical use is that it’s never been used in health care testing.
 And unlike typical swabs or saliva tests, the breath tests don’t chemically screen human tissue or cells for COVID-19.

-Instead, the technology measures the spectrum of gases present in human breath for minute changes that come when SARS viruses such as coronavirus “invade and hijack human cells,” Wistrom said.
+Instead, the technology measures the spectrum of gases present in human breath for minute changes that come when certain pathogens “invade and hijack human cells,” Wistrom said.

 Wistrom said it will take more testing and development, but the technology might prove itself capable to rapidly test large crowds for myriad strains of coronavirus and even influenza.